 Renovascular hypertension is a rare and serious condition that requires the expertise and care of a team of pediatric specialists who are highly skilled in treating vascular problems affecting the kidneys.
 Our team works with you to provide complete care for your child and family.
 We tailor our expert care to meet your child’s unique health needs.

 Seattle Children’s is a national leader in caring for babies, children, and teens with kidney conditions such as renovascular hypertension.
-In 2016, Seattle Children’s Nephrology Program was ranked No. 1 west of the Rocky Mountains – and No. 4 in the nation by U.S. News & World Report for 2019-20, our Nephrology Program is the highest-ranked program on the West Coast.
+With a top-10 national ranking by U.S. News & World Report for 2019-20, our Nephrology Program is the highest-ranked program on the West Coast.
 Only a handful of hospitals in the nation have the expertise to successfully treat renovascular hypertension.

 Conditions We Treat